Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Introduction

 \section{Introduction}

 High-energy radiation originating from thunderclouds can be registered by detectors on satellites and on the ground surface.
-Intense bursts of photons with energy 10 keV -- 100 MeV lasting 0.1--5 ms are called terrestrial gamma-ray flashes (TGFs) and are usually observed from satellites \cite{Fishman1994}.
-Thunderstorms ground enhancements (TGEs) and gamma-glows can be observed under thunderclouds and have a duration up to several hours \cite{Chilingarian_2011_natural_accelerator, Gurevich2016_tien_shan, Torii2009}.
-The gamma-radiation of thunderclouds is caused by bremsstrahlung of runaway electrons, which accelerate and multiply in the electric field, forming relativistic runaway electron avalanches (RREAs) \cite{Gurevich1992, Dwyer2012_phenomena}.
+Intense bursts of photons with energy 10~keV -- 100~MeV lasting 0.1--5~ms are called terrestrial gamma-ray flashes (TGFs) and are usually observed from satellites \cite{Fishman1994, Fermi_2016, 10_month_ASIM}.
+Thunderstorm ground enhancements (TGEs) and gamma-ray glows can be observed under thunderclouds and have a duration of up to several hours \cite{Chilingarian_2011_natural_accelerator, Gurevich2016_tien_shan, Torii2009}.
+The gamma-radiation of thunderclouds is caused by bremsstrahlung of runaway electrons, which accelerate and multiply in the electric field, forming relativistic runaway electron avalanches (RREAs) \cite{Gurevich1992,Lehtinen1999,Dwyer2012_phenomena}.
 Numerical estimations show that $10^4$--$10^{13}$ RREAs, about $10^6$ runaway electrons in each one, are required to cause a TGF observable from space \cite{doi:10.1002/jgra.50188, Gurevich_2001, Khamiton2020}.
-There are two models of TGF production discussed up to day.
+There are two models of TGF production discussed nowadays.
 The lightning leader model assumes that avalanches emitting gamma-rays originate from thermal electrons accelerated in the strong local electric field of the lightning leader tip \cite{https://doi.org/10.1029/2005JA011350}.
-The relativistic feedback model firstly introduced in \cite{Dwyer_2003_fundamental_limit} considers the multiplication of avalanches and can lead to the self-sustaining development of RREAs: generation of a large number of avalanches even without an external source of high-energy particles \cite{Dwyer2007}.
+The relativistic feedback discharge model \cite{Dwyer_2003_fundamental_limit} considers the multiplication of avalanches which can lead to the self-sustaining development of RREAs: generation of a large number of avalanches even without an external source of high-energy particles \cite{Dwyer2007}.